 Encourages independent reading where children set personal targets and enjoy taking quizzes.

-Children benefit from swimming lessons and expert coaching in a wide range of sports.
+Children benefit from swimming lessons and expert coaching in a wide range of sports such as football, tennis, hockey, volleyball, golf etc.

-All children take part in developing a community of enquiry.
+All children take part in developing a community of enquiry to further their thinking skills and capabilities.

 Helps switch off any reflexes from childhood which should not have been retained and may hinder development.